jonathankkizer/GraphicsVisualization/Homework_7/group_16_assignment7/README.txt

 	*1,2,3, and 4 to change the background color (white, the default color, is 1) *cheat code: up arrow to instantly add another bee in your trail

-NOTE: Upon startung the game, move your cursor to be within the Processign canvas but not in the very center.
-The bees spawn in the center, and can instantly kill your queen bee if the queen bee is directly in the center.
+NOTE: Upon starting the game, move your cursor to be within the Processign canvas but not in the very center.
+The birds spawn in the center, and can instantly kill your queen bee if the queen bee is directly in the center.